redux-saga/saga-query/README.md

 - Pre-built middleware to cut out boilerplate for interacting with redux and redux-saga
-- Simple recipes to handle complex use-cases like cancellation, polling, optimistic updates, loading states, undo
+- Simple recipes to handle complex use-cases like cancellation, polling, optimistic updates, loading states, undo, react
 - Progressively add it to your codebase: all we do is add reducers to your state and bootup some sagas
 - Use it with any other redux libraries